loda-lang/loda-programs/programs/oeis/list1.md

 * [A179339](http://oeis.org/A179339) ([L17 program](179/A179339.asm)): Positive integers of the form (30*m^2+1)/11.
 * [A179370](http://oeis.org/A179370) ([L13 program](179/A179370.asm)): Positive integers of the form (7*m^2+1)/11.
 * [A179403](http://oeis.org/A179403) ([L18 program](179/A179403.asm)): Number of ways to place 2 nonattacking kings on an n X n toroidal board.
-* [A179409](http://oeis.org/A179409) ([L31 program](179/A179409.asm)): The number of alive cells in Conway's Game of Life on the 8x8 toroidal grid, in a cyclic sequence of 48 patterns containing among other patterns, a "stairstep hexomino" and its mirror image, illustrated below.
-* [A179410](http://oeis.org/A179410) ([L31 program](179/A179410.asm)): The number of columns with alive cells in the n-th generation of cyclic sequence of patterns given in A179409, played in Conway's Game of Life on the 8x8 toroidal grid.
-* [A179411](http://oeis.org/A179411) ([L31 program](179/A179411.asm)): The number of rows with alive cells in the n-th generation of cyclic sequence of patterns given in A179409, played in Conway's Game of Life on the 8x8 toroidal grid.
 * [A179436](http://oeis.org/A179436) ([L06 program](179/A179436.asm)): a(n) = (3*n+7)*(3*n+2)/2.
 * [A179526](http://oeis.org/A179526) ([L09 program](179/A179526.asm)): (3^k - 1)/2 appears 3^(k-1) times, k>0.
 * [A179571](http://oeis.org/A179571) ([L09 program](179/A179571.asm)): Number of permutations of 1..n+4 with the number moved left exceeding the number moved right by n.